• Skip to primary navigation

 Atlas Wonders, a senior at Tri-Rivers, has made two complete comics for this event.
 While they have been making comic book art when they were a child, Atlas was inspired when Tri-Rivers brought in professional comic book artist Jerzy Drozd to teach students how to make comics.
 Atlas finds music to be an inspiration for their stories.

-Ohio Arts Council Supported Students
+Ohio Arts Council Grant Funded Project

 A grant from the Ohio Arts Council funded the Free Comic Book Event and for Drozd’s residency at Tri-Rivers.
 Teachers, teenagers and parents were excited for this event.